World's largest crypto exchange, known for its wide range of trading options, low fees, and strong security features.

 - How to Register an Account

 Getting started trading at Binance is incredibly easy as it only takes an email address to create an account.
 After clicking “Register”, simply enter an email address and then verify it using the code sent to your email.
-This is all you need to withdrawal up to 2 BTC (or its equivalent in altcoins) per day on Binance.
+This is all you need to withdraw up to 2 BTC (or its equivalent in altcoins) per day on Binance.

 - How to Get Verified